-The Church has no objection in general terms to organ donation, but there are clear guidelines.
-As the Catechism explains:
+The Church has no objection to organ donation in general, but there are clear guidelines.
+The Catechism of the Catholic Church explains:

-The Church is profoundly aware that vital organs may be donated for transplant only after the donor's death.
+The Church emphasises that vital organs may be donated for transplant only after the donor's death.
 Families need an assurance that death has already occurred and if they are in any doubt about this, as can happen when life support systems are still in place, the hospital authorities should make sure that the medical facts are clearly explained.

 Donor families must also be supported at the time of the death of their loved one.
-They are grieving and have to deal with what is usually an unexpected and traumatic death, while coming to terms with consenting to an organ donation.
+They are grieving and must deal with what may have been an unexpected and traumatic death, while coming to terms with consenting to an organ donation.

 Crossroads photo by Vladislov Babienko on Unsplash

 Bishop Shane Mackinlay, Bishop of Sandhurst, 8 November 2021